 Again, most thinner bands are created with a rounded band to maximize overall comfort on the finger.
 You can rest assured that as long as the band itself is properly fitted to your finger, a thin band is one of the most comfortable options you can choose.

-Choosing a Special Ring
+Choosing a Special, Minimalist Ring

 This might go without saying, but choosing an engagement ring with a thin band does not mean your ring will be boring or bland.
 It’s quite the opposite, actually.
 Thin band rings are some of the most special for a few reasons.
 The idea of a minimalist engagement ring holds so much potential.
-With a classic and simple band, there is more room left for unique stone shapes like an emerald cut, pear shape or even a halo-cut ring.
+With a classic and simple band, there is more room left for unique stone shapes like an emerald cut, pear shape or even a halo engagement ring.

-Try Some Rings On: Depending on how much prior research you’ve done, it might be a good idea to try on a few engagement rings with larger, thicker bands to see the difference for yourself.
+Try Some Rings on: Depending on how much prior research you’ve done, it might be a good idea to try on a few engagement rings with larger, thicker bands to see the difference for yourself.
 You never know how much more or less you might like an engagement ring on your own finger versus a photo version or one modeled by someone else.
 This is all about you, so make a point to make this an extremely personalized experience.

 Trying on more engagement rings helps you to decide what you like and what you don’t like.
 Even if you only try on engagement rings with thin bands, you might surprise yourself by how much you like an unexpected, unique style of stone cut or setting.
+While we’re at it, make sure you double-check your ring size before committing.
+Even a half size off will mean a sub-par fit.
+Your ring doesn’t have to feel glued to your finger, of course, but you want a snug, comfortable fit that isn’t tight.
+Order a ring sizer online or stop by a local jeweler to confirm your ring size.

 A Few Pros and Cons to Consider